 In 2019, we will be recognizing Smokey Bear’s 75th birthday!
 Dressed in a ranger’s hat, belted blue jeans, and carrying a shovel, he has been the recognized wildfire prevention symbol since 1944.
 The NH Forest Protection Bureau and local fire departments will be celebrating Smokey Bear’s 75 years of wildfire prevention throughout the year.
 Smokey’s message has always been about personal responsibility – remember his ABC’s: Always Be Careful with fire.
 If you start a fire, put it out when you are done.
 “Remember, Only You Can Prevent Wildfires!”

-Your local Forest Fire Warden, Fire Department, and the State of New Hampshire Division of Forests & Lands, work collaboratively to reduce the risk and frequency of wildland fires in New Hampshire.
-To help us assist you, please contact your local Forest Fire Warden or Fire Department to determine if a permit is required before doing ANY outside burning.
+As we prepare for the 2019 fire season, please remember to contact your local Forest Fire Warden or Fire Department to determine if a fire permit is required before doing ANY outside burning.
 Under State law (RSA 227-L:17) a fire permit is required for all outside burning, unless the ground is completely covered with snow.
-The ability to obtain fire permits on line was initiated in 2015.
-Approximately 120 towns participated in the online system with over 4,000 permits issued.
-To obtain a permit on line visit www.NHfirepermit.com.
-The New Hampshire Department of Environmental Services also prohibits the open burning of household waste.
-Citizens are encouraged to contact the local fire department or DES at 603-271-3503 or www.des.nh.gov for more information.
-Safe open burning requires diligence and responsibility.
-Help us to protect New Hampshire’s forest resources.
+Fire permits are also available online in most towns and may be obtained by visiting www.NHfirepermit.com.
+The burning of household waste is prohibited by the Air Resources Division of the Department of Environmental Services (DES).
+You are encouraged to contact the local fire department or DES at 603-271-3503 or www.des.nh.gov for more information.
+Safe open burning requires your diligence and responsibility.
+Thank you for helping us to protect New Hampshire’s forest resources.
 For more information please contact the Division of Forests & Lands at (603) 271-2214, or online at www.nhdfl.org.